build-on-aws/content/tutorials/fullstack-llm-langchain-chatbot-on-aws/index.md

 ![Select the GPT-J 6B FP16 Embedding model from within Amazon SageMaker JumpStart](images/embedding1.jpg)
 ![Deploy the GPT-J 6B FP16 Embedding model from within Amazon SageMaker JumpStart](images/embedding2.jpg)

-## Step 2 - Deploy the Flan T5 XXL LLM Model with Amazon SageMaker JumpStart
+## Step 2 - Deploy the Flan T5 XXL LLM With Amazon SageMaker JumpStart
 Next, within Amazon SageMaker JumpStart, choose the Flan-T5 XXL Large Language Model (LLM), and then click on 'Deploy' to initiate the automatic setup of infrastructure and deploy the model endpoint into the Amazon SageMaker environment.

 ![Deploy the GPT-J 6B FP16 Embedding model from within Amazon SageMaker JumpStart](images/t5-flan-xxl-2.jpg)